symbiotejs/symbiote.js/docs/context.md

 `;
 ```

-> Like in CSS, inherited properties have no collision guard — use additional prefixes in uncontrolled environments.
+> Like in CSS, pop-up properties have no collision guard — use additional prefixes in uncontrolled environments.

 ## Shared context